International Federation of Inventors' Associations: Organizational structure

+Full Members of the International Federation of Inventors' Associations (IFIA)

+The International Federation of Inventors' Associations (IFIA) consists of full members representing national inventor associations, innovation organizations, and institutions that actively contribute to the promotion of invention and innovation worldwide.
+These full members are recognized by IFIA as official representatives of their respective countries, working collaboratively to support inventors, enhance intellectual property awareness, and foster a global innovation ecosystem.

+As full members, these organizations participate in IFIA’s General Assembly, Executive Committee meetings, and policy-making decisions, ensuring the federation remains a strong advocate for inventors on an international level.
+They are also responsible for organizing IFIA-endorsed invention exhibitions, competitions, and educational programs in their regions.

+Currently, IFIA comprises full members from over 100 countries.

 Presidents

 The President shall be elected by the General Assembly for a period of four years (until the ordinary session of the General Assembly).

 IFIA activities

+The International Federation of Inventors' Associations (IFIA) undertakes various activities to support and promote innovation and invention worldwide.

-IFIA organizes and supports the publication of reference books, guides, surveys, studies, conferences and conventions, competitions and awards for inventions, illustrative exhibits related to inventors and inventions, and consultative services.
+IFIA organizes and supports the publication of reference books, guides, surveys, studies, conferences and conventions,illustrative exhibits related to inventors and inventions, and consultative services.
 They also sponsor the IFIA Awards, which since 2015 have including the Best Invention Medal, Ambassador Medal, and the Memorial medal.
 Prior awards have included the Global Golden Medal.

-The Memorial Medal has been awarded to Ivo Josipoviæm, President of Croatia Teresa Stanek Rea, USPTO Acting Director Benoît Battistelli, EPO President Miklós Bendzsel, WIPO Director General Francis Gurry, and Thailand Deputy Prime Minister Prajin Juntong.
+The Memorial Medal has been awarded to Ivo Josipoviæm, Teresa Stanek Rea, USPTO Acting Director Benoît Battistelli, EPO President Miklós Bendzsel, WIPO Director General Francis Gurry, and Thailand Deputy Prime Minister Prajin Juntong.